Projects funded by the IVL

 Funding received: $0.6 million

 Visitors to New Zealand’s conservation lands and waters are exposed to a range of environmental risks.
-Visitor safety and risk manage is a significant priority for DOC, especially is visitor numbers increase.
+Visitor safety and risk management is a significant priority for DOC.

-To help manage those risks better, IVL funding will be used to trial the integration of risk management information for improved visitor safety decisions in Tongariro National Park.
+To help manage those risks better, IVL funding is being used to trial the integration of risk management information for improved visitor safety decisions in Tongariro National Park.

-Implementing a new system for preventing Trade in Endangered Specifics and enhancing tourism compliance
+Implementing a new system for preventing Trade in Endangered Species and enhancing tourism compliance

 Increased activity to reduce and manage the risk of wildlife smuggling, and the importation of banned items.